 Klipsch CDT-5650-C II

-The CDT-5650-C II (on Amazon) includes a 6.5-inch pivoting composite woofer and 1-inch titanium tweeter.
+The Klipsch CDT-5650-C II (on Amazon) includes a 6.5-inch pivoting composite woofer and a 1-inch titanium tweeter.
 It features 360-degree rotation, Controlled Dispersion Technology, and the ability to shift 15 degrees in any direction.

 This gives you complete control over sound direction.
 Klipsch is known for their great handling of both treble and mid-bass frequencies the CDT-5650-C II is no exception and includes attenuation switches that give you control over each tone emitted.

-The Micca M-8C is another great, lower priced option for those on a budget.
+The Micca M-8C (on Amazon) is another great, lower-priced option for those on a budget.
 The 6.5-inch model comes with a poly woofer and 1-inch soft-dome tweeter that offers quality sound.
 Want a bigger model?
-It also comes in an 8-inch model (also on Amazon).
+It also comes in an 8-inch model (on Amazon).

 Easy to install and even paintable, these speakers blend right into the room, do not break the bank, and still compete with the sound produced from some of the more expensive brands on the market.